 - Maintain your children’s bedtime routine.
 Even during the holidays, keeping the daily bedtime routines will ensure you and your children are well-rested.

 - Delegate.
 Let each family member be responsible for cleaning/decorating a room.
 Create a “job jar” with everyone taking a turn choosing what his or her job will be.
 Be sure to make your expectations clear to your children and consider lowering your standards a little bit.
-Decorations don’t have to be perfect to be festive and your children will be proud of their contribution to the holiday celebration.
+Your home doesn’t have to look perfect to be welcoming and your children will be proud of their contribution to the holiday celebration.

 - Be realistic about relatives.
 Don’t try to solve past family issues over the holidays and use discretion instead of bringing up every little irritation.
 If going to a relative’s house every year causes a lot of stress, decide if you really need to do it.
 Maybe you can go every other year instead.

 - Create a budget and stick to it.
 Managing your money during the holidays doesn’t have to add extra stress.
 Budget how much you want to spend on gifts, food and the household during the holidays and stick to that amount.

 - Don’t give in to the “Gimmes.”
 The familiar phrase of, “I want, I want!” can wear parents down over the holidays, but giving in to your child’s every request can cause financial distress.
 It’s okay to tell your child that a gift is too expensive and that even Santa Claus has limited funds.
 Another way to fight the commercialism of the holidays is to start traditions that don’t cost any extra money.
 Bake cookies, go caroling, give to needy families or volunteer.

 - Set limits for college kids.
 A college student home for the holidays can wreak havoc on family routines.
 Your teen has been on his or her own and doing things very differently for months, so you’ll need to set some ground rules in advance.
 Everyone’s going to have to compromise during the visit so it’s important that parents and kids be respectful of each other.